Sergei Prokofiev: War years

 Prokofiev had been considering making an opera out of Leo Tolstoy's epic novel War and Peace, when news of the German invasion of the Soviet Union on 22 June 1941 made the subject seem all the more timely.
-Prokofiev took two years to compose his original version of War and Peace.
-Because of the war, he was evacuated together with a large number of other artists, initially to the Caucasus, where he composed his Second String Quartet.
-By now, his relationship with the 25-year-old writer and librettist Mira Mendelson (1915–1968) had finally led to his separation from his wife Lina.
-Despite their acrimonious separation, Prokofiev had tried to persuade Lina and their sons to accompany him as evacuees out of Moscow, but Lina opted to stay.
+Because of the war, he was evacuated together with a large number of other artists, initially to the Georgian SSR, where he lived in Tbilisi from 11 November 1941 until 29 June 1942.
+While there he began to compose the original version of War and Peace.
+While in the Georgian SSR he also composed his Second String Quartet and Piano Sonata No. 7.
+His relationship with the 25-year-old writer and librettist Mira Mendelson had finally led to his separation from his wife Lina.
+Despite their acrimonious separation, Prokofiev tried to persuade Lina and their sons to accompany him as evacuees out of Moscow, but Lina opted to stay.

 During the war years, restrictions on style and the demand that composers write in a 'socialist realist' style were slackened, and Prokofiev was generally able to compose in his own way.
 The Violin Sonata No. 1, Op.
 80, The Year 1941, Op.
 90, and the Ballade for the Boy Who Remained Unknown, Op.
 93 all came from this period.
 In 1943, Prokofiev joined Eisenstein in Alma-Ata, the largest city in Kazakhstan, to compose more film music (Ivan the Terrible), and the ballet Cinderella (Op.
 87), one of his most melodious and celebrated compositions.
 Early that year, he also played excerpts from War and Peace to members of the Bolshoi Theatre collective, but the Soviet government had opinions about the opera that resulted in many revisions.
 In 1944, Prokofiev composed his Fifth Symphony (Op.
 100) at a composer's colony outside Moscow.
 He conducted its first performance on 13 January 1945, just a fortnight after the triumphant premieres on 30 December 1944 of his Eighth Piano Sonata and, on the same day, the first part of Eisenstein's Ivan the Terrible.
 With the premiere of his Fifth Symphony, which was programmed alongside Peter and the Wolf and the Classical Symphony (conducted by Nikolai Anosov), Prokofiev appeared to reach the peak of his celebrity as a leading Soviet composer.

 On 20 January 1945, Prokofiev suffered a concussion after fainting in his apartment due to untreated chronic hypertension.
 The composer Dmitry Kabalevsky visited him in hospital and found him semi-conscious, and "with a heavy heart, I left him, I thought it was the end."
 He never fully recovered from the injury, and, following medical advice, restricted his composing activity.